 KIT supports students who qualify as either living in a foster care; or those who meet the definition of homeless under federal McKinney-Vento legislation.
 Eligibility is based on the student's nighttime residence and is far more inclusive than what many consider homeless.
 Students who lack a fixed, regular, and adequate nighttime residence may qualify.
-KIT works to eliminate barriers to students’ academic success and extra-curricular participation.
-We ensure eligible students have school supplies and provide tutoring or facilitate student participation in extended day or summer school classes.
+KIT works to eliminate barriers to students’ enrollment, academic success, and extra-curricular participation.
+We ensure eligible students have school supplies and may coordinate academic support, tutoring, or facilitate student participation in extended day or summer school classes.
 We help students participate in activities such as sports or clubs by paying the required fees.
-KIT provides transportation for eligible students to maintain school stability, as long as the commute is feasible.
+KIT may coordinate transportation for eligible students to maintain school stability, as long as the commute is feasible.
 Last year, Everett Public Schools supported over 1,100 eligible students at some time during the school year.
 For more information, please contact your building's KIT support staff or Amy Perusse at the KIT office at 425-385-4032.

 Who Qualifies?A child or youth is considered homeless and qualifies for services when he or she lacks a nighttime residence that is fixed, regular, and adequate.